CryoInTheCloud/CryoCloudWebsite/book/how_tos/background/jupyterhub.md

 (event-jupyterhub)=
 ## Why are we using a shared cloud environment?

-We use {term}`JupyterHub` in an educational setting because it enables us to quickly begin working with code.
+We use `JupyterHub` in an educational setting because it enables us to quickly begin working with code.
 Each participant connects to a computational environment hosted in the cloud.
 All that is required is a web browser, and a GitHub username for authentication:

 ![jupyterhub-connectivity](../../img/jupyterhub-connectivity.png)